 In January 2021, the Foundation received an irrevocable promise to give of \$250,000 toward a named endowment for the purpose of establishing the Rezanoor Music Endowment.
 Under the terms of the promise to give, the funds will be transferred to the Foundation upon the death of the donor.
 As such, the Foundation recorded an unconditional promise to give at fair value based upon an estimated life expectancy of eleven years from time of the pledge and at a discount rate of 6%.
 Each subsequent year, the Foundation records contribution income in the statement of activities as the pledge discount is amortized.
-The Foundation recognized \$10,755 and \$131,697 of contribution income for the years ended June 30, 2022 and 2021, respectively.
+The Foundation recognized \$10,755 of contribution income for the years ended June 30, 2023 and 2022.